 The NSWA Youth Water Council (YWC) is a groundbreaking initiative that places youth at the forefront of water conservation and watershed management.
 Led by the North Saskatchewan Watershed Alliance, this program equips high school students with the skills, knowledge, and confidence to take meaningful action in protecting Alberta’s water resources.
+Throughout the school year, students from across the watershed come together through collaborative workshops, virtual learning sessions and a weekend camp.

 The impact of YWC is both measurable and far-reaching.
 The 2024 cohort created and distributed 9,500 copies of an educational comic book on watershed protection, reaching students across Alberta.
 Participants have also contributed to watershed planning discussions, appeared in media interviews, and gained direct experience in environmental leadership.
 Surveys show that council members experience an average 64% increase in environmental knowledge, reinforcing their ability to become lifelong advocates for water sustainability.